 Meaning Of Spoofing

-Spoofing related to cybersecurity, online systems is cyber crimes such as gaining the trust of the other party, accessing systems, stealing data, stealing money.
+Spoofing related to cybersecurity, online systems are cybercrimes, such as gaining the trust of the other party, accessing systems, stealing data, stealing money.
 Spoofing can be accomplished with different tactics, depending on the hacker's ability to make themselves look like someone else.
-Spoofers hide contact information to reveal they're true identity so systems do not notice them.
+Spoofers hide contact information to reveal they're true identity, so systems do not notice them.
 Hackers exploit network and system vulnerabilities and steal data to perform malicious activities.
 In addition, they emulate another user or computer system to bypass certain access controls into corporate networks.
 There is a variety of spoofing, such as caller ID fraud, URL and GPS fraud, email fraud, text message fraud.
 Spoofer can occur with every online communication.

-Spoofing is not alone an illegal activity, because in some cases they may imitate their contact information, IP addresses, in order to protect their people or corporate identity and obtain some frustrations.
+Spoofing is not an illegal activity alone because, in some cases, they may imitate their contact information, IP addresses, to protect their people or corporate identity and obtain some frustrations.
 In such cases, no criminal action is applied to these individuals and institutions.
 However, if fraud is carried out to defraud a person or institution, this is illegal.
 Depending on the severity of the identity attacks, they may be subject to fines and even prison terms.
 Spoofing can be done in many different ways.

-In addition, spoofers can use social engineering to convince individuals to freely disclose sensitive identity information.
-Because if people do not click on these emails and then trust the malicious sites and share information, the efforts of the spoofers will be wasted.
-While doing this activity, the spoofer targets a small group within the company and sends personalized emails to these individuals.
+In addition, spoofers can use social engineering to convince individuals to disclose sensitive identity information freely.
+Because if people do not click on these emails and then trust the malicious sites and share information, the spoofers' efforts will be wasted.
+While doing this activity, the Spoofer targets a small group within the company and sends personalized emails to these individuals.

 Many closed networks on the Internet only accept packets in a range of pre-approved IP addresses.
 This is a security measure that prevents unknown devices from entering.
 So this activity is an example of an Anti-Spoofing activity.
 Also, IP fraud is particularly popular for DDoS attacks, in which a hacker overloads a network with incoming traffic.
 Spoofers can surprise targets with IP counterfeiting by making hacker traffic appear as coming from multiple sources.